Klortho/mocha-xml-validator/README.md

 ## To-do

-* Add unit tests for the various command-line options.
+* Add unit tests for some more of the command-line options (reporter and baseDir)
-* Allow users to integrate this into an existing mocha test suite
+* Add ability to declaratively create multiple test suites.
-* Some better grouping mechanism (already needed this for w3c-schema-dtd):
+  (We already needed this for w3c-schema-dtd.)
+Ideas:
     * Catalog could be specified inside the tests.json file: one catalog / json file seems like a good rule
-    * But, need a way to specify multiple tests.json files (command line), and each should run as a separate test suite within the same runner.
+    * Need a way to specify multiple tests.json files.
+Either the command line, an inclusion mechanism, or maybe just allow one "master file".
-* Right now, if there is something wrong with the user's tests.json file, or some other configuration error, then this produces a *mocha test* failure.
-Not sure if that's right -- maybe it should error out before going into mocha-mode, with a clear error message.
-  (The mocha errors can be daunting.)
+* Cleaner reporting of validation errors

 ### XInclude is not working